 Students are eligible to take the written comprehensive examination twice.
-A third and final attempt may be permitted after the student has met with his/her advisor to develop a plan to prepare the student for retaking the examination and completed the prescribed plan to the satisfaction of the advisor.
+A third and final attempt may be permitted after the student has met with his/her advisor to develop a plan for retaking the examination.

 Students enrolled in the post-master's certificate programs are not required to take the comprehensive examination.